 pre-deploy.php hook completes necessary cleanup and retrieval of resources and code generated in the build hook.
 The

-php ./vendor/bin/m2-ece-deploy hook runs a series of commands and scripts:
+php ./vendor/bin/ece-tools deploy hook runs a series of commands and scripts:

-If Magento is not installed, it installs Magento with
+If Adobe Commerce is not installed, it installs with

 bin/magento setup:install, updates the deployment configuration,

 app/etc/env.php, and the database for your specified environment, such as Redis and website URLs.
-Important: When you completed the First time deployment during setup, Magento Commerce was installed and deployed across all environments.
+Important: When you completed the First time deployment during setup, Adobe Commerce was installed and deployed across all environments.

-If Magento is installed, performs any necessary upgrades.
+If Adobe Commerce is installed, performs any necessary upgrades.
 The deployment script runs

 bin/magento setup:upgradeto update the database schema and data (which is necessary after extension or core code updates), and also updates the deployment configuration,